-She has appeared at all stages of criminal proceedings including appearances before the Court of Appeal and the Judicial Committee of the Privy Council.
+She has appeared at all stages of criminal proceedings including, appearances before the Divisional Court, the Court of Appeal and the Judicial Committee of the Privy Council.

-Prior to commencing her career at the Bar, Charlotte worked for a firm of solicitors in Buckinghamshire where she acted on behalf of one of the defendants in the 9 handed Oxford sex exploitation trial, ‘Operation Bullfinch’, heard at the Old Bailey.
+Prior to commencing her career at the Bar, Charlotte worked for a busy criminal law firm where she acted on behalf of one of the defendants in the 9 handed Oxford sex exploitation trial, ‘Operation Bullfinch’, heard at the Old Bailey.

-Charlotte is public access qualified and is therefore able to accept instructions directly from members of the public.
+Charlotte is direct access qualified and is therefore able to accept instructions directly from members of the public.

 Charlotte regularly appears in the Crown Court defending individuals charged with a wide range of criminal offences including drugs supply, burglary, possession of weapons and violent offences.

 As well as defending individuals, Charlotte also has experience of assisting a multi-national company which was being investigated by the Competition and Markets Authority for suspected breaches of competition law in the European Union and potential criminal cartel offences.

 In the Magistrates’ Court, Charlotte has a particular expertise in road traffic matters and frequently represents individuals charged with drug or alcohol related driving offences, failing to furnish driver details and those seeking to advance exceptional hardship arguments.

 Instructed as junior counsel to represent D, in a seven handed case involving allegations of murder and aggravated burglary.
 The allegations arose out of an attack by a group of men armed with chainsaws, samurai swords and baseball bats.
 The case involved complex issues of causation in relation to the death of one of the victims of assault.
 D was acquitted of all charges prior to the case being opened to the jury following a successful argument to exclude the sole piece of evidence against him.

 Instructed as junior counsel to represent M, who stood trial facing allegations of manslaughter and possession of a firearm with intent to cause fear of violence.